Abin-S-Yaseen/GUI-calculator/README.md

 # GUI-calculator
-This repository has a graphical user interface calculator made using python.
+This repository has a graphical user interface calculator made using tkinter module of python.